Harjamukti LRT station

-Harjamukti LRT Station (HAR) is a light rail station located in Harjamukti, Cimanggis, Depok, West Java.
+Harjamukti LRT Station (HAR) is a light rapid transit station located in Harjamukti, Cimanggis, Depok, West Java.
 This station, which is operated by PT Kereta Api Indonesia (Persero), is the terminus station of the Cibubur Line, which is part of LRT Jabodebek.
 Commuters along The Transyogi Road (which is a major road) are also served by this LRT station.
 The station is also located and connected to a TOD (Transit Oriented Development) project.
 The development is currently under construction.
 In the future a planned extension of the Cibubur Line will extend the line to Bogor.